How to Pull Yourself Out of a Bad Mood

 Do Something New

 Break out of your routine and try something new; go somewhere different, learn a new craft, experience something out of the ordinary.
 Doing something that will break out of your current surroundings and get your mind off the current situation is a great way to bust out of a bad mood.
 Instead of dwelling on what's wrong, we can let it go for a bit and turn our attention to something else.
+Check out these self-care ideas to shake up your routine.

 What are your go-to tricks for beating a bad mood?
 Let me know in the comments below!